0x00b1/0x00b1.github.io/_posts/2025-12-25-numerics-in-world-models.md

 At this point it is tempting to treat backend differences as the main story.
 They matter, but they are still secondary to the central amplifier in world models: long-horizon, stateful algorithms.

-Consider a parameterized discrete dynamical system
+Consider a parameterized discrete dynamical system:

 $$
 z_{t+1} = F_\theta(z_t, u_t), \qquad t = 0,\ldots,T-1,